Nizhnyaya Tunguska: Planned damming

 Plans to dam the river existed since the early Soviet period.
 These plans were the subject of criticism by various ecologists.
 Construction of the dams also became impossible after disintegration of Soviet Union due to economic reasons.
 In 2005–10 the interest to this project and the discussion of it revived to some extent.
 According news media the construction of the Turukhanskaya hydroelectric powerplant would begin as soon as in 2010.
 Since the precise date is unknown, a more likely start-up is between 2010 and 2020.

-After completion of this project the Lower Tunguska River will be dammed, flooding about 10000 km2 of forest and tundra (roughly the size of Lebanon or the islands of Hawaii), some of which contains buried nuclear waste, and displacing the indigenous Evenk population.
+After completion of this project Nizhnyaya Tunguska will be dammed, flooding about 10000 km2 of forest and tundra (roughly the size of Lebanon or the islands of Hawaii), some of which contains buried nuclear waste, and displacing the indigenous Evenk population.
 The cost of the plant is estimated at $13 billion dollars, which includes costs of electric power lines.
 The plant will be built and operated by RusHydro in the Krasnoyarsk region, and the electricity will be channeled to European Russia via a 3500 km system of power lines.